mrikh/MRPopOverVC/README.md

     [self.view addSubview:labelView];

-The additional properties are same as above
+The additional properties are same as above.